aerogear/offix/docs/getting-started.md

   httpUrl: 'http://localhost:4000/graphql'
 };

-// offlineClient is a parent around the apollo client const offlineClient = new OfflineClient(config);
+// offlineClient is a wrapper that gives access to an apollo client const offlineClient = new OfflineClient(config);

 // client is the initialized apollo client